landakram/kiwi/Kiwi/home.md

 # Hi!
-I'm Kiwi.
+I'm Kiwi 😎

 I'm a [personal wiki](https://en.wikipedia.org/wiki/Personal_wiki) that you can use to write, edit, and reflect on your thoughts.
 You might already use an app for taking notes, so let me tell you why I'm a little different.

-## Why?

 Instead of showing your notes chronologically, I let you **link your notes together** in whatever way makes sense to you.
 That makes me a flexible, reflective medium for organizing your thoughts and surfacing new ideas^[1].

-You see, if you're like my [creator](http://markhudnall.com), your thoughts aren't chronological and linear — they're more like a web.
+If you're like my [creator](http://markhudnall.com), your thoughts aren't chronological and linear — they're more like a web.
 Each thought or idea doesn't necessarily relate to the one before it, but over time, you find that they're connected.
 When you write with me, you might have a few of those "Aha" moments where a new idea emerges, or a new connection, and you can link it back to your other thoughts.

 That's some pretty heady stuff, but don't worry, not everything you write has to be a Big Idea.
 My creator uses me for a *lot* of different things: